qiulu66/EgoPlan-Bench2/README.md

 ## 👀 EgoPlan-Bench2 Overview

-The rapid development of Multi-modal Large Language Models (MLLMs) which combine remarkable comprehension and generalization capacities has highlighted their potential ways to Artificial General Intelligence (AGI).
-A key milestone in AGI is achieving human-level task planning capabilities, which is essential for managing everyday human activities.
-This capability empowers models to make informed decisions in intricate environments, assisting humans in addressing a broad range of real-world challenges.
-Despite the notable progress within the realm of MLLMs, questions still remains: how effectively do MLLMs perform in real-world planning tasks, and how far are MLLMs from human-level task planners?
+The advent of Multimodal Large Language Models (MLLMs), leveraging the power of Large Language Models, has recently demonstrated superior multimodal understanding and reasoning abilities, heralding a new era for artificial general intelligence (AGI).
+However, achieving AGI necessitates more than just comprehension and reasoning.
+A crucial capability required is effective planning in diverse scenarios, which involves making reasonable decisions based on complex environments to solve real-world problems.
+Despite its importance, the planning abilities of current MLLMs in varied scenarios remain underexplored, leaving a significant gap in our understanding of their full potential.

-In the quest for answering these questions, we introduce **EgoPlan-Bench2**, a comprehensive benchmark designed to evaluate MLLMs across diverse real-world planning tasks.
-EgoPlan-Bench2 is built upon the principles of first-person perspective and an extremely rich set of real-world tasks spanning 4 key domains and 24 fine-grained scenarios in human life, with a focus on evaluating models' planning abilities.
-We evaluate a wide range of MLLMs and observe that they still face substantial challenges, underscoring the need for considerable enhancements to attain human-level planning proficiency.
-To compensate the deficiency of the model and foster further improvements, we develop diverse prompts tailored to the characteristics of planning tasks, thereby augmenting the performance of GPT-4V on EgoPlan-Bench2 in a train-free manner.
+In this paper, we introduce **EgoPlan-Bench2**, a rigorous and comprehensive benchmark designed to assess the planning capabilities of MLLMs across a wide range of real-world scenarios.
+EgoPlan-Bench2 encompasses everyday tasks spanning 4 major domains and 24 detailed scenarios, closely aligned with human daily life.
+EgoPlan-Bench2 is constructed through a semi-automatic process utilizing egocentric videos, complemented by manual verification.
+Grounded in a first-person perspective, it mirrors the way humans approach problem-solving in everyday life.
+We evaluate 21 competitive MLLMs and provide an in-depth analysis of their limitations, revealing that they face significant challenges in real-world planning.
+To further improve the planning proficiency of current MLLMs, we propose a training-free approach using multimodal Chain-of-Thought (CoT) prompting through investigating the effectiveness of various multimodal prompts in complex planning.
+Our approach enhances the performance of GPT-4V by 10.24% on EgoPlan-Bench2 without additional training.
+Our work not only sheds light on the current limitations of MLLMs in planning, but also provides insights for future enhancements in this critical area.

-This repository describes the usage of our proposed EgoPlan-Bench2, and provides the corresponding codes for benchmarking MLLMs and enhancing GPT-4V's performance by prompting and CoT.
+This repository describes the usage of our proposed EgoPlan-Bench2, and provides the corresponding codes for benchmarking MLLMs and enhancing GPT-4V's performance by multimodal CoT prompting.
 Welcome to evaluate your models and explore methods to enhance the models' EgoPlan capabilities on our benchmark!

 <div>
 <p align="center">